 No. Disintegrating ice shelves do not contribute to sea level rise as they are already floating.

-A number of ice shelves along the Antarctic Peninsula have disintegrated dramatically over the last two decades.
+A number of ice shelves along the Antarctic Peninsula have disintegrated dramatically over the last 2 decades.
 The cause of their catastrophic collapse is thought to be a combination of melting at their base, which thins the shelves and makes them more vulnerable, and warmer summer temperatures causing increased surface melt that can lead to structural weakening of the shelves.
 Large areas of ice shelves (thousands of square kilometres of ice that is 100 to 200 m thick) have broken into small pieces and disintegrated within a few weeks.

 An example of this is the Wilkins Ice Shelf in the western Antarctic Peninsula.
 The Wilkins Ice Shelf underwent significant changes in 2008 with two significant break-up events in February and May 2008 and further losses in the depth of winter in June and July 2008.